+Refinery modifications are expected to be limited to the refineries to optimize ammonia or urea injection systems on existing FCCUs.
 The proposed new and amended rules are not expected to affect the performance of mass transit or non-motorized travel to street, highways and freeways, pedestrian or bicycle paths.
 No conflicts with any congestion management programs, to include level of service and travel demand measures, or other standards established by county congestion management agencies for designated roads or highways are expected.
 No changes are expected to parking capacity at or in the vicinity of affected facilities as the proposed projects only pertain to equipment located within existing industrial facilities.
 Therefore, no significant adverse impacts resulting in changes to traffic patterns or levels of service at local intersections are expected.

-XV c.
-The proposed new and amended rules are not expected to involve the delivery of materials via air so no increase in air traffic is expected.

-XV d - e.
+- XV c.
+The proposed new and amended rules are not expected to involve the delivery of materials via air so no increase in air traffic is expected. - XV d e.
 The proposed projects are not expected to increase traffic hazards or create incompatible uses.
-No effect on emergency access to affected industrial facilities is expected from adopting the proposed new and amended rules as traffic is only expected to increase by approximately one truck per day.
-The proposed projects are not expected to have a significant adverse impact on traffic hazards, create incompatible uses or emergency access.
+No effect on emergency access to affected industrial facilities is expected from adopting the proposed new and amended rules.
+The proposed projects are not expected to have a significant adverse impact on traffic hazards, create incompatible uses or emergency access. - XV f.

-XV f.
 The proposed new and amended rules affects existing industrial facilities and are not expected to conflict with adopted policies, plans, or programs supporting alternative transportation modes (e.g., bus turnouts, bicycle racks).